 Participating in Discussions: Questions and Keywords

 If you are not leading a given week's discussion, please select a question or questions to which to respond.
-Your response should be roughly 300 to 500 words.
+Your response should be roughly 350 to 500 words.
 Concision is a virtue.
-In your response, please give a reference, or references, to the assigned reading—or to outside texts—that indicate the basis for your analysis and argument.
+In your response, please give a reference, or references, to the assigned reading — or to outside texts — that indicate the basis for your analysis and argument.

 You may also respond to the keyword entry.
 However, you are not required to do so.
 Your participation would be in addition to your response to a given question or questions.
 You may participate by providing content to (including other media, references), or editing, the entry.
 You may also integrate a keyword entry into your question response.
 If you choose to respond to keyword entries, your effort would be noted as a valuable, rewarded asset to our community.

-Please post your responses to the Question Forum on the wiki by Sunday at 3 p.m. (the Sunday before we discuss the readings on Tuesday).
+Please post your responses to the wiki forum by Sunday at noon. (the Sunday before we discuss the readings on Monday).